fireundubh/playwithfire/fallout4/mods/auto-loot.md

-Optimization | Significantly improved performance of the Take Any filter mode Optimization | Micro-optimized holotape menus Compatibility | Pre-War NPC no longer used as temporary storage for Bodies and Containers filters UI | Merged the "Base Filters" and "Special Filters" submenus UI | Renamed Destinations>Exclusions to Destinations>Rules UI | Removed "reset to player" option in the Containers submenu because this is no longer possible UI | Removed "toggle delay before loot" option because this was ultimately pointless UI | Removed unused scrap component filter because implementation was never finished UI | Renamed "Distance" submenus to "Radius" to improve clarity UI | Renamed "Containers" submenus to "Destinations" to avoid confusion with Containers filter UI | Renamed "send to player or settlement" to "send to settlement" UI | Fixed an issue where the 128 units radius option for Special Filters would not change states correctly UI | Fixed an issue where you had to reset the destination to the player to disable sending loot to a workshop Upkeep | Repopulated formlists using item tables listed on Nukapedia Upkeep | Removed unused scripts from package
+Optimization | Significantly improved performance of the Take Any filter mode Optimization | Micro-optimized holotape menus Compatibility | Pre-War NPC no longer used as temporary storage for Bodies and Containers filters UI / Holotape | Merged the "Base Filters" and "Special Filters" submenus UI / Holotape | Renamed Destinations>Exclusions to Destinations>Rules UI / Holotape | Removed "reset to player" option in the Containers submenu because this is no longer possible UI / Holotape | Removed "toggle delay before loot" option because this was ultimately pointless UI / Holotape | Removed unused scrap component filter because implementation was never finished UI / Holotape | Renamed "Distance" submenus to "Radius" to improve clarity UI / Holotape | Renamed "Containers" submenus to "Destinations" to avoid confusion with Containers filter UI / Holotape | Renamed "send to player or settlement" to "send to settlement" UI / Holotape | Fixed an issue where the 128 units radius option for Special Filters would not change states correctly UI / Holotape | Fixed an issue where you had to reset the destination to the player to disable sending loot to a workshop Upkeep | Repopulated formlists using item tables listed on Nukapedia Upkeep | Removed unused scripts from package